reproductionfor/Neural-heterogeneity-as-a-unifying-mechanism-for-efficient-learning-in-spiking-neural-networks/README.md

-The code is currently being prepared and will be shared upon request or before publication.
+The code is currently being prepared and will be shared  before publication.